IVSoftware/refresh-competitors-2/README.md

 ### Refresh a CollectionView (with Filters)

 **Your question states an intent to _Refresh a CollectionView_.** But if the backing store of your Competitor data is now the SQLite database, that puts a different spin on the `Refresh()` that occurs in response to `OnAppearing()`.
-As an alternative to `OnPropertyChanged`, suppose you were to **requery the database** in this method, where the justification would include the added benefit of being able to apply interactive filters such as FullName and Stage.
+Suppose you were to requery the database in this method, where the justification would include the added benefit of being able to apply filters such as FullName and Stage.

 [![effect of name filter][1]][1]